gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Collections/README.md

 }
 ```

-instead of a more clunky variant:
+instead of a more verbose variant:

 ``` csharp
 void ProcessMap(IDictionary<string, int> map)